 Our local library hosts book sales throughout the year and sells to patrons certain donated books and books removed from circulation.
 However, they also sell books through their Amazon reseller account and make a few thousand dollars for the library each year.

 eBay is also a great option for selling used books, especially if you already have an account and use it to sell other things.
-You’ll need to work directly with buyers and manage shipping, but it’s a great option if you can coordinate shipping.
+You’ll need to work directly with buyers and manage the shipping process, but it’s a great option if you can coordinate shipping.

 Where To Donate Books

-Donating used books is also a great alterative to selling books.
-If you just have a few books to donate or don’t want to deal with the hassle of resale, considering donating books in your local community or to a larger organization that supplies books to underserved communities around the globe.
+Donating used books is also a great alternative to selling books.
+If you just have a few books to donate or don’t want to deal with the hassle of resale, consider donating books in your local community or to a larger organization that supplies books to underserved communities around the globe.

 There are many options to donate used books.
 I’ve organized the book donation options below by ease of donation and local proximity.
 It’s often easier (and has a smaller carbon footprint) to donate books in your local community.
 However, there are many worthy recipients of books around the world who will benefit from your donations if you don’t have a local donation option or have a special connection to a national or international program.